 No!
 There is no special sitting position or physical requirements.
 For sitting meditation, the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
 But if that isn’t practical, then you can sit however you choose.

 I believe it is important to teach mindfulness both competently and ethically.
-Although mindfulness is not formally regulated in the UK, recommendations for ethical practice are provided by the UK Network for Mindfulness-Based Teachers (the UK Network) for training, practice and supervision, and I follow these guidelines, for example:
+Although mindfulness is not formally regulated in the UK, recommendations for ethical practice are provided by BAMBA (the British Association of Mindfulness-Based Approaches) – which used to be called the UK Network for Mindfulness-Based Teachers – for training, practice and supervision.
+I am a registered BAMBA teacher, and I follow these guidelines.
+For example:

-- Formal and continual training – my training followed the UK Network guidance for training teachers, and I teach according to the guidelines expected for mindfulness teachers.
+- Formal and continual training – my training followed the BAMBA requirements, and I teach according to the guidelines expected for mindfulness teachers.
 This is the same approach recommended by the National Institute for Health and Care Excellence (NICE; the UK body providing evidence-based information for health and care professionals, including the NHS).

 - Under normal circumstances, we will speak on the phone before you start a course to ensure that the course is suitable.